Cheap hire purchase

 • You can get a similar car that would cost less than the total of your remaining payments.

-If you decide to do this, the car should be in good condition when you hand it back.
+Should you go down this route, the car should be in good condition when you hand it back.
 If not, you'll have to pay for any outstanding repair work that needs doing.

 Important!
 If you decide to end the agreement early, make sure to get everything in writing and keep a copy so nobody can claim you have defaulted on your payments.